domarp-j/react-testing/PITCHME.md

 ### So How Can We Make Testing Easier?

-- Understand how we can distinguish "smart" and "dumb" components
+- Understand a particular best practice for creating React components
-- Understand our testing tools
-- Use the right tools for specific testing scenarios
+- Use the right testing tools for specific testing scenarios
 - **Prefer testing behavior over focused logic**

 Note: